katydecorah/documentation-action/README.md

 A GitHub action to help document your GitHub actions.

-To use this action, create two workflow files in `.github/workflows/`:
+To use this action, create two workflow files:

-1. `documentation.yml` - this will hold the action documented below.
+1. `.github/workflows/example.yml` - this will hold a sample action to run your action.
-2. `example.yml` - this will hold a sample action to run your action.
+2. `.github/workflows/documentation.yml` - this will hold the action documented below.
+Follow the steps below to set up the documetnation action:

 <!-- START GENERATED DOCUMENTATION -->